codemonkey800/cs144-neural-net/README.md

 CS144 Project: Simple neural net that recognizes handwriting.

+## Emoji Index :heart_eyes:
+I've recently started using Emojis in a lot of my commit messages, READMEs, and wherever I can on GitHub.
+Here's what each emoji I use represents.
+It may be subject to change:

+- :tada: - Commits that include something so amazing that I have to celebrate :tada:
+- :wrench: - Commits that are relatively small to medium in size
+- :warning: - Commits that introduce configs or code that break things

 ## Data Sets
 Thank you to [Joseph Redmon](https://pjreddie.com) for his [data sets](https://pjreddie.com/projects/mnist-in-csv).